-Each of the key players in outbreak investigations has the crucial responsibility of maintaining confidentiality of the individuals involved in the outbreak.
+Each key player in an outbreak investigation has the crucial responsibility of maintaining confidentiality of the individuals involved in the outbreak.
 Personally identifiable information should never be released unless needed to properly conduct the outbreak investigation and protect the public's health.
 Extreme consideration should be taken to ensure that information is released only on a "need-to-know" basis.